vaiz-asyari/forecast-occ-kNN/README.md

-# forecast-occ-kNN
+# Forecasting Occupancy Rate using k-NN
-Forecasting occupancy rate hotel using k-Nearest Neigbor
+Forecasting occupancy rate hotel using k-Nearest Neighbor at Hotel S